Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 Saint-Côme-d’Olt (Stage 2: Aumont-Aubrac to Figeac)

 Saint-Côme-d’Olt is dotted with interesting historical monuments, mostly located a block or two from the GR 65 path.
-Ask for a map at the Tourist Office (or download one from my guidebook) so you don’t miss any!
+Ask for a map at the Tourist Office (or download one from the link below) so you don’t miss any!

 Estaing (Stage 2: Aumont-Aubrac to Figeac)

-Sitting on a bend of the River Lot and dominated by an imposing eleventh-century château, the village of Estaing begs to be explored.
-Take the afternoon off and wander the maze of narrow streets.
+Located on the far side of the river from the GR 65 path and dominated by an imposing eleventh-century château, the village of Estaing begs to be explored.
+I recommend arriving after a short day of walking from Espalion that leaves the afternoon free to relax, visit the church and wander through the maze of narrow streets.

 Conques (Stage 2: Aumont-Aubrac to Figeac)

 A charmingly ramshackle collection of stone and timber houses clustered around the magnificent abbey church, the village of Conques is not to be rushed through.
-Inside the church lay the relics of Sainte-Foy, a thirteen-year-old girl who was martyred in 303 AD in nearby Agen for her refusal to denounce her Christian faith.
+Inside the church lay the relics of Sainte-Foy, a thirteen-year-old girl who was martyred in 303 CE in nearby Agen for her refusal to denounce her Christian faith.
+In 866 CE, the relics of Sainte-Foy were ‘borrowed’ from the abbey in Agen and brought here to Conques, where a new church was built in her honour.
+The relics bestowed much prestige on the village, which has been an important stop on the Chemin de Saint-Jacques ever since.

 Saint-Cirq-Lapopie (Stage 3: Figeac to Cahors, Célé variante)

-Perched on a cliff high above the River Lot, the endless variety of galleries, ateliers and gift stores in Saint-Cirq-Lapopie provide the perfect excuse to take a rest day.
+Perched on a cliff high above the River Lot, Saint-Cirq-Lapopie enjoys commanding views down to the river and out over the valley beyond.
+An endless variety of galleries, ateliers and gift stores scattered among the quaint cobbled streets provide the perfect excuse to take a rest day.
 While you relax, work your way through the wide choice of cafés nestled among the stone walls and flowering vines.

 Lauzerte (Stage 4: Cahors to Eauze)